Rosamond Praeger: Early life and education

 Praeger was born in Holywood, County Down, Ireland on 17 April 1867.
 Her parents were Willem Emil Praeger and Marie Ferrar Patterson.
 Her father, immigrated to Belfast from Holland to work with his uncle in the family linen company, which was established in 1860.
 Praeger had five brothers, one of whom was the naturalist Robert Lloyd Praeger.
-Praeger received her primary school education at the day school run by the Non-Subscribing Presbyterian minister, Rev Charles McElester.
+Praeger received her primary school education at the day school run by the Non-Subscribing Presbyterian minister, Rev Charles James McAlester.
 Praeger would later teach at this school.
 She attended Sullivan Upper School, the Belfast School of Art and the Slade School of Art in London.

 At the Belfast School of Art, Praeger studied under the painter George Trobridge, and became a member of the Rambler's Sketching Club in 1886.
 In 1888, she enrolled in the Slade School, studying under Alphonse Legros and won a silver medal for drawing.
 Whilst there she became friends with fellow sculptor, Ellen Mary Rope.
 From 1892 to 1893, Praeger travelled to Paris to study, having been encouraged to do so by Legros and Rope.